PlutoLang/Syntax-Highlighting/README.md

 git clone https://github.com/PlutoLang/Syntax-Highlighting Pluto
 ```

-You should now see "Pluto" as a syntax highlighting option in Sublim Text.
+You should now see "Pluto" as a syntax highlighting option in Sublime Text.

 ## License